MicrosoftDocs/msix-docs/msix-src/msix-core/deploy-with-msix-core.md

 # Deploy an MSIX package with MSIX Core
 As mentioned in the overview, MSIX Core brings MSIX deployment support to Windows 7 SP1, Windows 8.1, currently supported Windows Server (with desktop experience), and Windows 10 versions prior to 1709 (Fall Anniversary Update).
 In order to get started, you must ensure that MSIX Core is installed on the OS.

-For your convenience, we provide MSI installers, or ZIP files depending on your preference.
+For your convenience, we provide MSI installers.
 To locate the installer of your choice, go to our [release page](https://github.com/microsoft/msix-packaging/releases) and under **Assets** you will find the following:

 1. msixmgrSetup-x64.msi
 2. msixmgrSetup-86.msi